 The researchers determined that some 603,000 premature deaths were caused by secondhand smoke in 2004; 47 percent of these deaths occurred in women, 28 percent in children, and 26 percent in men.
 An estimated 379,000 deaths were from heart disease, 165,000 from lower respiratory infections (e.g., pneumonia), 36,900 from asthma and 21,400 from lung cancer.

 The majority of DALYs lost due to secondhand smoke61%were in children, who suffered from a higher rate of lower respiratory infections (especially among children younger than five years old).
 Other significant causes of DALYs lost were due to heart disease in adults, and asthma in children and adults.

 There was considerable geographic variation in the rates of exposure to secondhand smoke.
-Rates were relatively low in sub-Saharan Africa, where, for example, 12% of children are regularly exposed to secondhand smoke.
-In Southeast Asia, however, an estimated 67% of children living in the western Pacific are regularly exposed, as are 61% of children in Eastern Europe.
+Rates were relatively low in sub-Saharan Africa, where, for example, 12 percent of children are regularly exposed to secondhand smoke.
+In Southeast Asia, however, an estimated 67 percent of children living in the western Pacific are regularly exposed, as are 61 percent of children in Eastern Europe.

 "Information about the magnitude and distribution of the burden of disease caused by secondhand smoke is particularly pertinent to policy makers because the harm done...is eminently preventable," the study authors wrote.